Ben (song)

-"Ben" is a song written by Don Black and Walter Scharf for the 1972 film of the same name (a spin-off to the 1971 killer rat film Willard).
+"Ben" (often referred to as "Ben's Song") is a song written by Don Black and Walter Scharf for the 1972 film of the same name (a spin-off to the 1971 killer rat film Willard).
 It was performed by Lee Montgomery in the film and by Michael Jackson over the closing credits.
 Jackson's single, recorded for the Motown label in 1972, spent one week at the top of the Billboard Hot 100, making it Jackson's first number one single in the US as a solo artist.
 Billboard ranked it as the number 20 song for 1972.
 It also reached number 1 on the ARIA Charts, spending eight weeks at the top spot.
 The song also later reached a peak of number 7 on the UK Singles Chart.
 In 2004, the song appeared in The Ultimate Collection.

 "Ben" won a Golden Globe for Best Song.
 It was nominated for an Academy Award for Best Original Song in 1973, losing to "The Morning After" by Maureen McGovern from The Poseidon Adventure.
-Jackson lip-synced to the song at the Oscars ceremony, possibly as his vocal range had shifted since its recording.

 Background

-"Ben" was originally written for Donny Osmond, but he was on tour at the time and unavailable for recording, so Black and Scharf offered the song to Jackson instead.
-In addition to its one week at number 1 in the U.S., the song also later reached a peak of number 7 on the British pop chart.
+"Ben" was written for Donny Osmond, but he was on tour at the time and unavailable for recording, so Black and Scharf offered the song to Jackson instead.
+In addition to its one week at number 1 in the US, the song later reached a peak of number 7 on the British pop chart.
 "Ben" won a Golden Globe for Best Song.
 It was also nominated for an Academy Award for Best Original Song in 1973; Jackson performed the song in front of a live audience at the ceremony.
 Billboard called it a "beauty".

 Although Jackson had already become the youngest artist to ever record a number 1 ("I Want You Back" with The Jackson 5, in 1970), "Ben" made him the third-youngest solo artist, at 14, to score a number 1 hit single.
 Only Stevie Wonder, who was 13 when "Fingertips" went to number 1, and Osmond, who was months shy of his 14th birthday when "Go Away Little Girl" hit number 1 in 1971, were younger.

 The song is one of Jackson's most re-released, having appeared on The Jackson 5 Anthology, The Best of Michael Jackson, 18 Greatest Hits, Michael Jackson Anthology, Jackson 5: The Ultimate Collection, The Essential Michael Jackson, Michael Jackson: The Ultimate Collection, Hello World: The Motown Solo Collection, The Definitive Collection, The Jacksons Story, the North American version of Number Ones (even though here it is the 1981 live version), some versions of King of Pop and Icon.

-A live recorded version was released on the 1981 album The Jacksons Live! and remixed versions have appeared on The Remix Suite, The Stripped Mixes and some versions of Immortal.
+Live recorded versions were released on the 1981 album The Jacksons Live! and Live at the Forum, and remixed versions have appeared on The Remix Suite, The Stripped Mixes and some versions of Immortal.
 After Jackson's death, singer Akon released a remix of the song with his own background vocals and Jackson's original vocal solo.

+Osmond did record it later in his career, including it in his 2014 album The Soundtrack of My Life.